t3rmian/devpot/content/posts/collections/en/2023-01-08-intellij-oracle-small-blob-export.md

 ---

-In the [previous article](/posts/oracle-clob-intellij-data-extractor), I've shown how to quickly prepare a CLOB export using the IntelliJ IDE and bypass the typical ORA-01704 and SP2-0027 errors.
+In the [previous article](/posts/oracle-clob-intellij-data-extractor), I've shown how to prepare a lengthy CLOB export using the IntelliJ IDE and work around the typical ORA-01704 and SP2-0027 errors.
 This time, let's see how to handle the BLOB type.
 Regardless of whether a column contains text data or not, you can always output binary  contents in hexadecimal format.